 You would be surprised how many stories of pastors who seem to have everything together, unexpectedly burn out because they didn’t take time for the Sabbath.
 Setting aside one day out of the week to rest is something that has become harder for most people in our society.
 We have our emails connected to our phones, that we always have with us, and you know your boss wants a reply asap.
 I would encourage you this week, pick a day that works for you, and your spouse if applicable, and don’t schedule anything on that day.
 Go outside for a walk, go to a café and have some coffee, spend some time in prayer and the Word.
 Don’t work, rest.
 You aren’t being unproductive, you are being the most productive when following the example God has set before you.

 Upcoming Events …

-There’s a new Bible study that has started!
-Pastor Jim Moss, Sr. is leading a group meeting on Sunday evenings at 6:00 PM in the sanctuary.
+The Gospels study led by Pastor Jim Moss, Sr. continues to meet on Sunday evenings at 6:00 PM in the sanctuary.
 The course will be 16 sessions designed to give participants an understanding of who Jesus is as presented in the Gospels.
 Four sessions will be devoted to each gospel with selected passages emphasized to help understand the person of Jesus.

-Pastor Jory and Annie host and lead a Bible study for young adults on Monday evenings in their Grantham home.
-It starts at 6:00 pm and if you are interested, please contact Pastor Jory for more details.
+Pastor Jory and his wife, Annie, are hosting a Bible Study for young adults on Monday evenings in their Grantham home.
+It starts at 6:00 PM, and if you are interested, please talk to Pastor Jory for more details.

 Our “Thanks and Best Wishes for Pastor and Family” event will be held on Saturday, March 3rd from 3:00 – 5:00 PM in the Eberly’s Mill Fellowship Hall.
 Food and beverages will be provided.
 Pastor Jim’s last Sunday will be the following day, March 4th.